Skip to main content

 Scotland's Proposed Ban on 'Conversion Therapy'

-The report also notes that, while the Church of Scotland is in general agreement with the proposed ban, the Roman Catholic and 'other' churches are not because of religious freedom and the rights of parents.
+While the liberal Church of Scotland is in general agreement with the proposed ban, the Roman Catholic and 'other' churches are not because of religious freedom and the rights of parents.
 Indeed, opposition to 'conversion' itself seems to be at issue.
 The Good News of the Gospel is good news because God's salvation has come to us, making it possible for us to convert.
 It has come to us in proclamation by ministers of the Gospel, to be sure, but the Gospel itself is the news that God has sent Jesus Christ to deliver us from our sins and the power of sin over our lives.
 The Good News is that we are being converted.

 Paul's explanation of conversion involves the necessity that some are sent to those who do not know the Good News, that they preach the Good News, and that those who hear come to believe the Good News: